Emile Hirsch: Career

 Hirsch began acting on television roles in the late 1990s.
 He starred in the Showtime original film Wild Iris (2001), with Laura Linney and Gena Rowlands.
-He made his film debut for The Dangerous Lives of Altar Boys (2002) and next acted with Kevin Kline in The Emperor's Club (2002).
+He made his cinematic film debut for The Dangerous Lives of Altar Boys (2002) and next starred with Kevin Kline in The Emperor's Club (2002).

 In 2004, Hirsch starred in The Girl Next Door.
 He starred with Jeff Daniels and Sigourney Weaver in the limited release Imaginary Heroes (2004).
 In 2005, Hirsch starred in Catherine Hardwicke's film Lords of Dogtown (2005) about a group of skaters in the 1970s and their role in the birth of skateboard culture.
 Hirsch played Jay Adams.
 He played a character based on a real-life drug dealer, Jesse James Hollywood, in Alpha Dog (2006).

 Hirsch played Christopher McCandless in Into the Wild (2007).
 He lost 40 pounds for the role, which earned him a Screen Actors Guild nomination for best actor.
 Esquire said, "[Hirsch] creates a vivid, unforgettable character you at once admire and pity."

 Hirsch had the title role in the Wachowskis' Speed Racer, which was released on May 9, 2008 and was a box office bomb.
 Hirsch played gay-rights activist Cleve Jones in Gus Van Sant's biopic Milk (2008).
 He also appeared in Ang Lee's Taking Woodstock (2009), based on a screenplay of the Elliot Tiber memoir Taking Woodstock.
-He then starred in the William Friedkin's 2011 southern gothic thriller Killer Joe.
+He then starred in William Friedkin's 2011 southern gothic thriller Killer Joe.

 In April 2011, he was cast in Oliver Stone's Savages, which was released in July 2012.

 In 2012, Hirsch starred with Penélope Cruz in Venuto al Mondo, a film by Italian director Sergio Castellitto.
 In 2013, he was in Prince Avalanche, co-starring Paul Rudd.

 Hirsch starred in The Motel Life, co-starring Dakota Fanning and Stephen Dorff, directed by the Polsky brothers.
 In 2013, he starred with Holliday Grainger, Holly Hunter, and William Hurt in the miniseries Bonnie & Clyde.
 Hirsch co-starred in the film Lone Survivor, based on the memoir of Navy SEAL Marcus Luttrell.

 In February 2017, it was announced that Hirsch would star with Aubrey Plaza in the comedy An Evening with Beverly Luff Linn.

-In May 2018, Hirsch became the new voice for character James Lake Jr. in the Netflix original DreamWorks show Trollhunters: Tales of Arcadia from Guillermo del Toro, replacing Anton Yelchin in its third season following his death in 2016.
+In May 2018, Hirsch became the new voice for character James Lake Jr. in the Netflix original DreamWorks show Trollhunters: Tales of Arcadia from Guillermo del Toro, replacing Anton Yelchin in its third season following his death.
 Hirsch continues to reprise the role of Jim in 3 Below, Wizards and Trollhunters: Rise of the Titans.

 In 2019, Hirsch portrayed Hollywood hairdresser and Manson family victim Jay Sebring in the film Once Upon a Time in Hollywood.